 This particular preset uses a type of projection called Linear Perspective (Isometric and Fisheye projections are also available as different presets).
 It generates a set of rulers that connect your current pen position to fixed vanishing points.
 Your lines then snap to these rulers when you draw, helping you quickly construct perspective-correct objects in your scene.

-If you open the Ruler - Perspective preset's Rulers section, you'll see several configurable parameters.
+If you open the Ruler - Perspective preset's Rulers section (by clicking on the little arrow icon), you'll see several configurable parameters.
 This section will explain what these parameters do, and how to choose appropriate values for your perspective drawings.

-Since Lazy Nezumi Pro does not know the zoom level of your canvas, you must set this parameter to match its value when you zoom in or out, or the perspective lines will no longer align with your scene.
-It's also recommended to draw a mark under the view center point in a separate layer, so you can realign your image.
+If you are using a version of Photoshop older than CS3, or any other art application, you must set this parameter to match the value of your canvas zoom after you zoom in or out, or the perspective lines will no longer align with your scene.
+It's also recommended to draw a mark under the view center point in a separate layer, so that you can realign your image.

-While automatic zoom tracking is currently not possible, you can enable the Settings/Spacebar Pan Offsets Ruler Centers menu to keep your center aligned while you pan your canvas (in Photoshop, be sure to uncheck Enable Flick Panning in the general preferences tab).
+For apps where automatic tracking is not possible, you can at least enable the Settings/Spacebar Pan Offsets Ruler Centers menu to keep your center aligned while you pan your canvas (in Photoshop, be sure to uncheck Enable Flick Panning in the general preferences tab).

 This is the first parameter you should adjust when setting up for a new perspective scene.
 It defines the radius (in screen-space pixels) of the circle which is the intersection of the cone of vision with the image plane.
 You should set this parameter so that the view circle covers most of your canvas at 100% zoom.